Creuzier-le-Vieux: Road transport

-Railway transportation
+Rail transport

 The Saint-Germain-des-Fossés–Darsac railway passes to the west of the town.

 The nearest railway stations are in Saint-Germain-des-Fossés and Vichy.

-Urban transportation
+Urban transport

-Creuzier-le-Vieux is served by two of the nine lines of the network public transport MobiVie.
-Line D serves the borough; line F serves the industrial area of Vichy-Rhue.
+Creuzier-le-Vieux is served by two of the eight lines of the network public transport MobiVie.
+Line A serves collège Jules-Ferry and hospital; line D serves the borough.

 History

 Polls conducted in 2002 in Les Petits Guinards, bordering the Allier, confirmed older findings and show occupation dating back to the Magdalenian.
 The remains found in particular testify hunts reindeer and horse, between March and July.

 The Lordship of Creuzier-le-Vieux belonged in the 16th century to the family of Montmorillon; it goes to the Bourbon-Busset by the marriage, on 21 June 1588, by Louise Montmorillon and César de Bourbon, count of Busset.
 The family of Bourbon-Busset remained owner Creuzier-le-Vieux until the mid-19th century.

 Since the 11th century to the years 1950-1960, the hills around Vichy (including those of Creuzier-le-Vieux) were covered with vines ("old Vichy vineyard").